-- Flutter Gallery
+- Flutter Gallery running web app, repo

 - A samples project hosted on GitHub to help developers evaluate and use Flutter.
-The Gallery consists of a collection of material design widgets, behaviors, and vignettes implemented with Flutter.
-You can clone the project and run Gallery as a desktop app by following the provided instructions in the README.
+The Gallery consists of a collection of Material design widgets, behaviors, and vignettes implemented with Flutter.
+You can clone the project and run Gallery as a desktop app by following the instructions provided in the README.